Installation (GPU)¶

 cmake -D FINUFFT_USE_CUDA=ON -D BUILD_TESTING=ON -D FINUFFT_BUILD_TESTS=ON ..

-Then after compiling with cmake --build .
+Then after compiling as above with cmake --build .

 , you execute the tests using